LeeMorinUCF/QMB3311S22/demo_08_PP_Ch_06_Using_Modules/README.md

 plt.show()
 ```

-And you will se a regression *curve*, along
+This displays a regression *curve*, along
 with points representing the observations.

-We will see other examples of modules used to fit data in the next demonstration.
+We will see other examples of modules used to fit data
+in later demonstrations.
+Regardless, these are the kinds of calculations
+that are performed within many modules
+that fit statistical models to data.